Deputies reject GEO on modification of law regarding measures to protect national interest in economy

-The Chamber of Deputies' plenary sitting on Wednesday approved the draft law on the rejection of the Government Emergency Ordinance no.166/2020 that modifies Law no.173/2020 on some measures meant to protect national interests in the economy, according to AGERPRES.
+The Chamber of Deputies' plenary sitting on Wednesday approved the draft law on the rejection of the Government Emergency Ordinance no.166/2020 that modifies Law no.173/2020 on some measures meant to protect national interests in the economy.

 There were 152 votes cast in favour, 80 against and 6 abstentions.